Frank E. Riley

 Frank E. Riley was a member of the Wisconsin State Assembly.

 Biography

-Riley was born on March 5, 1865, in Fitzwilliam, New Hampshire.
-He moved to Two Rivers, Wisconsin, in 1868.
+Riley was born on March 5, 1865, in Fitzwilliam, New Hampshire, and moved to Two Rivers, Wisconsin, in 1868.

 Career

-Riley was a member of the Assembly from 1939 to 1946.
-Previously, he was Postmaster and Assessor of Two Rivers, as well as an alderman.
+Riley was a member of the assembly from 1939 to 1946.
+Previously, he was postmaster and assessor of Two Rivers, as well as an alderman.
 He was a Republican.